 - An average red kangaroo’s height is 1.5 m or 4.9 feet.

-- Average height of a grey kangaroo is 1.1m or 3.6 feet.
+- The average height of a grey kangaroo is 1.1m or 3.6 feet.

 - Grey kangaroo male’s height is 1.3 m with tail equal to 1m